 Mako Networks also provided the technology for the SecureMe service offered through the Spark Digital and Spark Business brands and offered to enterprise, corporate and business customers.

-Spark brought the SecureMe service in-house to its Auckland CBD data centre last year and acquired the rights to relevant intellectual property from Mako, including transferring some staff from Mako to Spark Digital.
+Spark brought the SecureMe service in-house to its Auckland CBD data center last year and acquired the rights to relevant intellectual property from Mako, including transferring some staff from Mako to Spark Digital.
 Those actions have ring-fenced SecureMe from the rest of the operations, protecting it – and Spark SecureMe customers – from any impact from the receivership.